BroadbandForum/usp/specification/index.md

 **SHOULD**

-This word, or the term “RECOMMENDED”, means that there could exist valid reasons in particular circumstances to ignore this item, but the full implications need to be understood and carefully weighed before choosing a different course.
+This word, or the term "RECOMMENDED", means that there could exist valid reasons in particular circumstances to ignore this item, but the full implications need to be understood and carefully weighed before choosing a different course.

 **SHOULD NOT**

-This phrase, or the phrase “NOT RECOMMENDED” means that there could exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications need to be understood and the case carefully weighed before implementing any behavior described with this label.
+This phrase, or the phrase "NOT RECOMMENDED" means that there could exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications need to be understood and the case carefully weighed before implementing any behavior described with this label.

 **MAY**

-This word, or the term “OPTIONAL”, means that this item is one of an allowed set of alternatives.
+This word, or the term "OPTIONAL", means that this item is one of an allowed set of alternatives.
 An implementation that does not include this option MUST be prepared to inter-operate with another implementation that does include the option.

-## References
+### References

 <a id="references" />